tbusillo/tailwindcss-starter/README.md

 Getting started with using [Tailwind CSS](https://www.tailwindcss.com) has never been easier!
 Within seconds you will have everything needed to begin writing code and worry less about configuration.

-This template is intended for absolute beginners trying to get started with Tailwind, package managers, and/or frontend development altogethner.
+This template is intended for absolute beginners trying to get started with Tailwind, package managers, and/or frontend development altogether.

 ## Features